 - A-1 The portion of the special additional mortgage recording tax claimed as a credit that was claimed as a deduction in arriving at FTI.
 The gain or loss on the sale of real property on which the special additional mortgage recording tax credit was claimed must be increased in the case of a gain, or decreased in the case of a loss, when any portion of the credit was also used in the basis for computing the federal gain. - A-2 Qualified emerging technology investments (QETI) If you elected to defer the gain from the sale of QETI, then you must add to FTI the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
-See subtraction S-3 under line 79.
+See subtraction S-3 under line 79. - A-3 Include the amount deducted from federal gross income on federal Form 1120-PC as a result of IRC section 847(1). - A-4 Include the amount of unearned premiums on outstanding business at the end of the preceding tax year excluded from premiums earned as a result of IRC sections 832(b)(4)(B), 832(b)(7)(B)(i), and 832(b)(8)(A)(i). - A-5 Include the difference between the amount of discounted unpaid losses at the end of the preceding tax year used in the computation of losses incurred as a result of IRC section 832(b)(5)(A), and the amount of unpaid losses at the end of the preceding tax year that would have been used in such computation if such losses were not discounted for federal income tax purposes.
+Provide a copy of the loss reserves discount summary schedule used to compute

-- A-3 Include the amount deducted from federal gross income on federal Form 1120-PC as a result of IRC section 847(1). - A-4 Include the amount of unearned premiums on outstanding business at the end of the preceding tax year excluded from premiums earned as a result of IRC sections 832(b)(4)(B), 832(b)(7)(B)(i), and 832(b)(8)(A)(i). - A-5 Include the difference between the amount of discounted unpaid losses at the end of the preceding tax year used in the computation of losses incurred as a result of IRC section 832(b)(5)(A), and the amount of unpaid losses at the end of the preceding tax year that would have been used in such computation if such losses were not discounted for federal income tax purposes.
-Provide a copy of the loss reserves discount summary schedule used to compute discounted unpaid losses from federal Form 1120-PC and a copy of Schedule P, Analysis of Losses and Loss Expenses, Part 1, Summary, from the prior year's Annual Statement. - A-6 Amount of related member royalty payment required to be added back pursuant to Tax Law section 1503(b)(14). - A-7 If you are claiming an environmental remediation insurance credit, you must include on this line the amount of premiums paid for environmental remediation insurance and deducted in determining FTI, to the extent of the amount of the credit allowed under Tax Law, Article 1, section 23 and Article 33, section 1511(w). - A-8 Include the amount of any Article 23 tax that was deducted on your federal return.
+- discounted unpaid losses from federal Form 1120-PC and a copy of Schedule P, Analysis of Losses and Loss Expenses, Part 1, Summary, from the prior year's Annual Statement. - A-6 Amount of royalty payments directly or indirectly paid, accrued, or incurred in connection with one or more direct or indirect transactions with one or more related members during the tax year to the extent deductible in calculating FTI (Tax Law section 1503(b)(14)). - A-7 If you are claiming an environmental remediation insurance credit, you must include on this line the amount of premiums paid for environmental remediation insurance and deducted in determining FTI, to the extent of the amount of the credit allowed under Tax Law, Article 1, section 23 and Article 33, section 1511(w). - A-8 Include the amount of any Article 23 tax that was deducted on your federal return.